Administration Of Field Sobriety Tests In Drug Related DUI Cases

 Someone needs to do a chemical test.
 If the officer suspects drugs, then they can say that they want the driver to submit to a blood test.
 If they refuse it, they’re read the same admonition that someone who is refusing an alcohol test is read, and they will be in jeopardy of losing their license for a year or more.

-How Reliable Are Blood Test Results In a Drug Related DUI Case?
+Accuracy Of Blood Test Results In a Drug Related DUI Case

 In the Bay Area where I practice, most counties use drug tests that merely reveal the presence of a certain drug rather than a quantitative number relating to its presence.
 But even quantitative tests don’t prove that the person’s impaired.
 It comes down to a battle of the experts.
 The prosecution expert will use the quantitative drug test, as well any observed bad driving behaviors in order to make the case that a person was impaired.